HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 - I) Upload and display customized marker icons
 - J) Optional: Save Google Sheets as CSV and upload to GitHub

+### A) Fork (copy) the code template and publish your version with GitHub Pages

 **Before you begin**, this tutorial assumes that you:
 - have a [free Google Drive account](http://drive.google.com), and learned the [File > Make a Copy in Google Sheets](https://www.datavizforall.org/spreadsheet/copy) tutorial in this book
-- have a [free GitHub account](http://github.com), and learned the [Fork a Copy of a Simple Leaflet Map](https://www.datavizforall.org/github/fork-leaflet) tutorial in this book
+- have a [free GitHub account](http://github.com), and understand concepts from the [Modify and Host Code with GitHub](https://www.datavizforall.org/github) chapter in this book

-### A) Fork (copy) the code template and publish your version with GitHub Pages

 1) Right-click to open this GitHub code template in a new tab: https://github.com/JackDougherty/leaflet-maps-with-google-sheets